ibm-ecosystem-engineering/Watson-NLP/readme.md

-# Assets/Accelerators for Watson NLP
+# Self-Serve Assets for Embed using Watson NLP

-[Assets/Accelerators for Watson NLP](https://github.com/ibm-build-labs/Watson-NLP) (this repo) contains notebooks and documentation how to create build NLP models using Watson NLP library, how to deploy Watson NLP containers and how to access them from custom applications.
+[Assets/Accelerators for Watson NLP](https://github.com/ibm-build-labs/Watson-NLP) (this repo) contains self-serve notebooks and documentation how to create build NLP models using Watson NLP library, how to deploy Watson NLP containers and how to access them from custom applications.
 With an IBM Cloud account a full production sample can be deployed in roughly one hour.

 🔴 IMPORTANT: At this point this functionality is experimental only and subject to change.